Jump To

 4/15/20 – Recheck fecal post Levamisole treatment.
 97% reduction in strongyles.
 See Diagnostic Report.

 In the above examples, the timeline provides a snapshot of the individual’s health-related events.
-If the timeline doesn’t provide all the details you need, you can refer to the associated documentation easily because you now know the date the report was completed.
+If the timeline doesn’t provide all the details you need, you can refer to the associated documentation easily because you now know the date the report was completed (hopefully you’ve filed paper reports in chronological order or included the date in the file name of digital records).

 3c.
 Health Check Records